YUANDALAO/yuandalao.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm an evolutionary and environmental anthropologist specialising in human behavioural ecology, physical activity and health consequences.
+I'm an evolutionary and environmental anthropologist specialising in human behavioural ecology, health consequences and human evolution.
 My work has been published in Current Biology, iScience, and Royal Society Open Science, etc., and recognised by European Research Council.

 # Education & Research Experience
 * **Ph.D.**, Evolutionary and Environmental Anthropology, University College London
-* **RA**, Human Behavioural Ecology, Lanzhou University
-* **MS.c.**, Human Behavioural Ecology, Lanzhou University
+* **MS.c.**, Ecology, Lanzhou University
 * **BS.c.**, Biotechnology, Lanzhou University

 # Academic Visiting & Exchange